Bahar-Hamzehei/Bahar_Hamzehei_Thesis/README.md

 ## License

-This repository is shared for academic and research documentation purposes.
+This repository is released under the MIT License.

+If you use this repository or build on this work, please cite or acknowledge the thesis and repository.